 The following courses are now open for enrolment:

-- Adult and Family, Learn to Sail - 21st and 28th July (2 full Saturdays), enrol here.
+- Adult and Family, Better Sailing - 13th and 27th October (2 full Saturdays), enrol here.

 Any questions about the training courses, please contact Tom McMillen by email at: email@example.com.